25N: Objective, fight against vicarious and digital violence

 Fraternidad-Muprespa

 Every November 25, the world remembers one of the most widespread and persistent human rights violations: violence against women.
 This year the Ministry of Equality has presented a new institutional campaign, “The treasure hunt” focused on vicarious violence as an extreme form of gender violence.
-Based on text by the writer H. Casciari, the actress Ester Expósito narrates the cruelty of these crimes in this video.
+Based on text by writer H. Casciari, actress Ester Expósito narrates the cruelty of these crimes in this video.

 The figures are painfully eloquent: since 2013, 65 minors have been murdered by gender violence.
 Of them, 38 minors were murdered by vicarious violence, that is, by their fathers or their mothers' partners or ex-partners, to harm them.
 The other 27 are minors murdered in the same act as the mother, or minor women murdered by their partners.